advaitgupta/PatchGuard.ai/DEMO_SCRIPT.md

 "This is the live dashboard for Harborview Financial Services — our demo firm.
 850 employees, 220 million in revenue, hybrid cloud infrastructure.

-The system is currently monitoring **15 enterprise services** — you can see that in the first card — and has analyzed **18 active CVEs**, with **5 confirmed on the CISA Known Exploited Vulnerabilities catalog**.
+The system is currently monitoring **12 enterprise services** and analyzing **25 active CVEs**, including **4 confirmed in the CISA** Known Exploited Vulnerabilities catalog.

-The system is currently monitoring 12 enterprise services — you can see that in the first card — and has analyzed 25 active CVEs, with 4 confirmed on the CISA Known Exploited Vulnerabilities catalog.
-PatchGuard.ai pulls vulnerability intelligence in real time from three authoritative public sources: the CISA Known Exploited Vulnerabilities (KEV) catalog — a U.S. government-maintained list of CVEs confirmed actively exploited in the wild, updated continuously by the
-  Cybersecurity and Infrastructure Security Agency; the NIST National Vulnerability Database
-  (NVD) — the canonical global registry of all published CVEs with CVSS severity scores, affected product details, and patch references, operated by the U.S. Department of Commerce;
+PatchGuard.ai continuously pulls live vulnerability intelligence from three authoritative sources: the CISA KEV catalog, which tracks actively exploited CVEs in the wild; the NIST National Vulnerability Database, the global registry of CVEs with severity scores, affected systems, and patch data; and the FIRST EPSS model, which assigns each CVE a probability of exploitation within the next 30 days.
-  and the FIRST EPSS API — a machine-learning model maintained by the Forum of Incident Response and Security Teams that assigns every CVE a probability score (0–1) representing how likely it is to be exploited in the next 30 days.
-All three feeds are fetched live over HTTPS at analysis time with no intermediary — meaning every risk score, every priority ranking, and every cost-of-delay figure in the dashboard reflects the actual current threat landscape, not stale cached data.
+All data is fetched in real time over secure HTTPS with no intermediary caching.
+This ensures every risk score, priority ranking, and cost estimate reflects the current threat landscape—not stale or outdated information.

 ### [INSTRUCTION] Point to the third KPI card — 'Action Required'

-"9 findings require immediate action — 4 of them rated critical.
+"17 findings require immediate action — 5 of them rated critical.
 But look at this last card."

 ### [INSTRUCTION] Slowly hover over the 4th KPI card — 'Daily Cost of Delay'

-"**$482,000 per day**.
+"**$1.38M per day**.
 That is the aggregated financial exposure across all unpatched vulnerabilities right now — revenue at risk, regulatory fines, and reputational damage — modeled using real regulatory fine schedules from PCI-DSS, SOX, GDPR, and FFIEC.

 For a single Tier-1 KEV vulnerability — one that's confirmed actively exploited in the wild — our model calculates $256,000 per day of delay.
 At that rate, 30 days of inaction costs **7.7 million dollars**.
 That's well above the average breach cost — meaning it is *cheaper* to get breached than to delay patching."